JAlcocerT/JAlcocerT/content/blog/biz-re-website.md

 And with an interesting tool to get the **photo properties adquisition automated**
 {{< /callout >}}

-> Still, would you keep your [Wordpress](https://fossengineer.com/selfhosting-wordpress-docker/), [Ghost](https://fossengineer.com/selfhosting-ghost-docker/), Wix?
+> Still, would you keep your [Wordpress](https://fossengineer.com/selfhosting-wordpress-docker/), [Ghost](https://fossengineer.com/selfhosting-ghost-docker/), Wix...?

 ---